planetfederal/workshops/workshops/geoserver/intro/slides/slides.rst

 Presenter notes
 ---------------

-Every layer published in GeoServer must have a style associated with it.
-When manually loading layers as done in the Publishing a shapefile and Publishing a GeoTIFF sections, GeoServer will look at the geometry of the data and assign a generic style based on that data type.
-When using the Layer Importer, a unique style will be generated for each layer.
+Every layer published in GeoServer must have at least one style associated with it.
+When manually loading layers as done in the Publishing a shapefile and Publishing a GeoTIFF sections, GeoServer looks at the geometry of the data and assign a generic existing style based on that data type.
+When using the Layer Importer, GeoServer will generate a unique style for each layer, but still based on the geometry.
 We will now look at how GeoServer handles styles.

-    [[[]]] WARNING - Window Juggling ahead, we could streamline these instructions

-    Navigate to the Layer list.
-Select a layer from the list of published layers.
-(This example will use earth:countries, but any layer will do.)
+  Navigate to the Layers list.
+Select the earth:countries layer from the list of published layers.

-    Preview the layer to see its visualization by navigating to the Layer Preview, then clicking on the OpenLayers link next to that layer.
+  Preview the layer to see its visualization by navigating to the Layer Preview, then clicking the OpenLayers link next to that layer.

 --------------------------------------------------